SummittDweller/backup.d/README.md

 ```
 ## Dependencies

-The SSH feature (see below) reqiures installation of ssh-copy-id.
+The SSH feature (see below) reqiures installation of _ssh-copy-id_.
   * On your Mac use... `brew install ssh-copy-id`

 The scripts also reqiure the Python _colorama_ library.